-Definition.
+Definitions.
 "Passenger automobiles" are 4-wheeled vehicles manufactured primarily for use on public roads that are rated at 6,000 pounds unloaded gross vehicle weight or less.
 For a truck or van, gross vehicle weight is substituted for unloaded gross vehicle weight.
+"Electric passenger automobiles" are vehicles produced by an original equipment manufacturer and designed to run primarily on electricity.